-To edit the configuration, go to the Incoming Feeds page within ThreatQ, click the ThreatQ Labs tab, then expand the Feed Settings for the ServiceNow section.
+To edit the configuration, navigate to the Incoming Feeds page within ThreatQ, click the ThreatQ Labs tab, and then expand the Feed Settings for the ServiceNow section.

-- 1. The following information will need to be entered as described below. - Host: This is your ServiceNow hostname. 'https://' is optional. - Username: Enter the ServiceNow username of the user who will interact with ServiceNow and ThreatQ. - Password: This is the password for the above username. - ThreatQ Hostname/IP: The ThreatQ Hostname or IP - For the first run, how many days worth of data do you want to pull?: This option will determine how many days in the past to pull information from.
+- 1. The following information will need to be entered as described below: - Host: This is your ServiceNow hostname. 'https://' is optional. - Username: Enter the ServiceNow username of the user that will interact with ServiceNow and ThreatQ. - Password: Password for the above username - ThreatQ Hostname/IP: ThreatQ Hostname or IP - For the first run, how many days' worth of data do you want to pull?: This option will determine how many days in the past to pull information from.
 It must be a positive integer (no decimals). - Sync Service Desk Incidents?: Setting this to 'Yes' will import Service Desk incidents from ServiceNow to ThreatQ.
 Setting it to 'No' will ignore them. - Sync Security Incidents?: Setting this to 'Yes' will import Security incidents from ServiceNow to ThreatQ.
 Setting it to 'No' will ignore them.
 You must have the 'Security Incident Response' plugin for this to work. - Sync Threat Intelligence?: Setting this to 'Yes' will import Service Desk incidents from ServiceNow to ThreatQ.
 Setting it to 'No' will ignore them.
 This includes observables (indicators) and Security Cases (campaigns, adversaries, etc.).
-You must have the 'Threat Intelligence' plugin installed for this to work. - Sync Security Annotations Immediately?: This option applies to when adding observables from ServiceNow to ThreatQ as indicators.
-If this option is set to 'yes', adding indicators to ThreatQ will take more time.
-It will take significantly more time if there are many indicators to sync (>1k).
-If set to 'no', the ThreatQ Link annotation will not be added until the observable is updated in ServiceNow.
+You must have the 'Threat Intelligence' plugin installed for this to work. - Sync Security Annotations Immediately?: This option applies to when adding Observables from ServiceNow to ThreatQ as indicators.
+If this option is set to 'Yes', adding indicators to ThreatQ will take more time.
+Significantly more time if there are many indicators to sync (>1k).
+If set to 'No', the ThreatQ Link annotation will not be added until the observable is updated in ServiceNow

-Figure 4: ThreatQ UI Configuration
+Figure 6: ThreatQ UI Configuration